xrdocs/cloud-scale-networking/_tutorials/2018-02-19-netflow-sampling-interval-and-the-mythical-internet-packet-size.md

 </pre>
 </div>

 Having this COS 2 DroppedPkts counter increasing is the proof we are exceeding the shaper and you need to reduce the sampling-interval.
+The "instance" here represents the NPU ASIC.

-**Note**: In releases before 6.3.x, Netflow was transported over VOQ 32 / COS3 so the CLI to use was "sh controllers npu stats voq base 32 instance 0 location 0/7/CPU0"
+**Note:** In releases before 6.3.x, Netflow was transported over VOQ 32 / COS3 so the CLI to use was "sh controllers npu stats voq base 32 instance 0 location 0/7/CPU0"
 {: .notice--info}

 ## Conclusion